23 FAQs on choosing and using accounting software in your business

 - Is it safe to put my financial data in the cloud?

-- Should we keep a local copy of our data, too?
+- Should we keep a local copy of our accounting and financial data, too?

-- What happens if our provider goes down, or our internet connection fails?
+- What happens if our online accounting software goes down, or our internet connection fails?

 - Can accounting software replace our accountant?